iarxii/LargeTextFile_Processing_Pipeline/README.md

 ## Generated SQL Format

-Each row in the CSV is converted into an SQL `INSERT` statement:
+Each row in the CSV is converted into an SQL `INSERT` statement (example):

 ```sql
 INSERT INTO [Outpatient_Visit_Data] VALUES ('00000000','78530000','NYATHI THUSILE','EYEG','ST JOHNS RETINAL CLINIC','13/06/2022 10:54:50');